-In January, 1748, he and several friends, inflamed by British impressment (forcibly inducting men into military service), launched the Independent Advertiser, a weekly newspaper that printed many political essays written by Adams.
+In January 1748, he and several friends, inflamed by British impressment (forcibly inducting men into military service), launched the Independent Advertiser, a weekly newspaper that printed many political essays written by Adams.
 These early writings emphasized many of the themes that would characterize his subsequent career.
 That same year, his father died, and Adams took over the management of the family’s affairs.
-In October, 1749, he married Elizabeth Checkley, and the couple would eventually have six children, only two of which would live to adulthood.
+In October 1749, he married Elizabeth Checkley, and the couple would eventually have six children, only two of whom would live to adulthood.

 Following in his father’s footsteps, Adams embarked upon a political career.
 After serving as a clerk in the Boston market, he was elected to the post of tax collector in 1756, which provided a small income.
 Because he often failed to collect taxes from his fellow citizens, he “failed” in his duties becoming liable for the shortage.
 But, he was popular with the people, who helped to pay off the debt and Adams emerged as a leader of the popular party.

-When the Sugar Act was implemented in 1764 and the Stamp Act, the following year, Adams was a major opponent, arguing that the acts were unconstitutional, stating that they would hurt the economy, and supporting boycotts to repeal the taxes.
+When the Sugar Act was implemented in 1764 and the Stamp Act, the following year, Adams was a major opponent, arguing that the acts went against the British Constitution as laid out by Parliament, stating that they would hurt the economy, and supporting boycotts to repeal the taxes.

 After violence erupted over the Stamp Act and colonists compelled stamp distributors to resign, British merchants were able to convince Parliament to repeal the tax.
 But, this would not be the end.
 Parliament would soon take a different approach to raise revenue, passing the Townshend Acts in 1767.
 These acts established new taxes on various goods imported into the colonies, including glass, lead, paper, and tea.
 Resistance to the Townshend Acts grew and Adams soon organized a boycott in Boston.
 Before long, other towns in Massachusetts, Rhode Island, and Connecticut had joined the boycott.

 The opposition to the new taxes was just as bitter as it had been against the Stamp Act.
 Samuel Adams urged the people of Boston and Massachusetts to join in refusing to import any goods from England as long as the new taxes were imposed by Parliament.
-They did so agree, and thus inflicted great injury upon English merchants, as they had done two or three years before.
+This inflicted great injury upon English merchants, as they had done two or three years before.

-Of course, these merchants suffered heavy losses, and again begged for a repeal.
-But, King George could not understand the Americans; and where, he had thus far, not been able to coerce them; he now made a shrewd attempt to outwit them.
+The British merchants again begged for a repeal, but, King George could not understand the Americans; and where, he had thus far, not been able to coerce them; he now made a shrewd attempt to outwit them.